Magyarul | Sitemap | Login

 Education and training

-1974University of Pécs, Faculty of Business and Economics — graduation.
+1974University of Pécs, Faculty of Economics — Graduated from University of Pécs, Faculty of Economics.
 Diploma in Marketing

 1977University of Pécs — Doctor of University in Economics.
 Title of the doctoral work: Regional Problems of Development of Consumer Co-operatives